Alumni Association Honors Life Members

 “It is encouraging to continue to recruit and recognize Life Members,” Gilbert said.
 “The university has developed and gone through changes, but the traditions stay the same.”

-Those in attendance heard President Dana Hoyt’s university update and the evening’s featured speaker, Susan Lenamon, ’73, a Platinum and Life Endowed Member.
+Those in attendance heard President Dana Hoyt’s university update and the evening’s featured speaker, Susan Lenamon, ’73, a Platinum Sponsor and Life Endowed Member.

 “I will never turn down an opportunity to tell people about SHSU,” Lenamon said.
 “My blood runs orange and I wouldn’t be where I am today without Sam Houston State.”